 By climate change, it seems, our coffee beans are threatened –

 The heat, it’s too oppressive; there’s no drying season.

 Thank God for new technology and all our innovations!

 My flavors metagrobolize, with messes left to mourn.

 Our science and our planning to control imperfect fate . . .

 (An oxymoron worth recognizing before it’s too late?)

 If your leaps, however magical, keep dumping you on your face,

 Facades, leaping and magic might lose some of their taste.

 And some careful readers might my wisdom call in question,

 And thus stumble quite precisely upon my suggestion.

-— Poem and still life by William Eaton
+— Poem and still life (not of coffee beans) by William Eaton

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: